 Free for 3 users or 14 day trial for larger teams.

 Why are you using OKRs?
-Are we motivated enough to stick to implementing OKRs and the changes needed to make the OKR methodology successful in our organization?
+Are your teams motivated enough to commit to OKRs and the changes needed to make the OKR methodology successful in our organization?

 OKRs take an element of drive and commitment to keep them moving when first implementing them.
 If you have read Measure What Matters, you know it took Google 3-4 quarters to become good at writing OKRs.
 It takes time, it is a journey.
 Don’t expect to implement OKRs and in two weeks everything is running perfectly.